mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/create-application.md

 A file named `.nexmo-app` is created in your project directory and contains the newly created Vonage Application ID and the private key.
 A private key file named `private.key` is also created.

-**Please make a note of the Application ID as you'll need it in the future.**
+Make a note of the Application ID that is echoed in your terminal when your application is created:

 ![](/screenshots/tutorials/client-sdk/nexmo-application-created.png)